 Once you have collected your card you will now return the way you came and head towards Sunset peak.
 Easiest way is to head back onto the Lantau trail and the turn off to get to the trig point is by the final hut.
 The next card to collect will be tied to the Sunset peak sign right by the trig point.
 Once you have this then head back the way you came and return to the Lantau trail and continue on it counting up the markers.
 You will very soon by on the staircase going down towards Pak Kung Au.
 There are a lot of steps so take your time as once you get to Pak Kung AU you will see our water point where you can resupply and have a break.

 Once you leave Pak Kung Au it is important to go downhill on the road till the end of the barrier and NOT climb over the barrier.
 Once at the end of the barrier you may cross the road when it is safe but please be careful and aware of traffic.
 On the otherside of the road you will see the old unused Tung Chung road and a road barrier.
 This is a small tarmac road taking you down to the catchwater and the lower part of the Lantau trail.
 At the end of this road you will see the catchwater and also a small picnic site and pavilion.
 You will go LEFT along here and follow the catchwater all the way to the end of it.
 At the end you will see a yellow sign for the Lantau trail and a dirt trail going to the right with sign showing way to Pui O. Take this trail and follow it for around 1km and you will soon be down to a side road where you can see the main South Lantau road a little bit further below.
 On this main road you will go LEFT and soon you will arrive at Pui O and check point 2.
 Here there are public toilets, rest stop and even a bus stop if you want to take an early exit.
 The people at the checkpoint will point you in the direction of where you need to go next which is to follow the yellow Lantau trail signs, through the village, over a small bridge and then walk along the road which goes by the water till you are again outside the village.
 If dry there will be chalk markings on the road to show directions but it is pretty straight forward.
 Soon you will be climbing a steep road towards Shap Long and at the brow of that hill you will see the sign showing the Lantau trail branching off on the LEFT and here will be card collection point 3.
 After you have collected your card you will then climb the steps for the last climb of the day, might seem hard but it is much much shorter than the climb you did up Sunset peak.
 You will know you are at the top of Radio hill (Tai Ngau Wu Teng) when you see the police radio mast and hut on the right.
 Then its some steps going down hill.
 At the bottom of the steps you will come to a junction and you will go right by following the Lantau trail.
 Here you will be in the wooded area and you will follow the Lantau trail and counting the markers down till you get back to Mui Wo (marker L140).
-Once you get down to Mui Wo by marker 139 you will follow the road left along the water front and back towards the ferry pier.
-Your finish time will be recorded once you have touched the green mailbox where you will also hand in your collected cards to the timekeeper.
+Once you get down to Mui Wo by marker 139 you will follow the road left along the water front and back towards Lantau Basecamp where the official finish will be.

 Please note important notes below